 All members of the Supervisory Committee must be provided an initial draft of all chapters at least 6 weeks prior to the Oral Defense and a complete draft of the dissertation (with all required sections) at least 2 weeks in advance of the Defense.4

 All members of the Supervisory Committee (including the GSR) must be consulted by the student and approve the date, time, and location for the Oral Defense.
 The student then logs in to MyGrad to request scheduling of the Defense.
 (This must be done at least 2 weeks prior to the date of the oral defense.)
 As soon as the request is made, the student must send an email to the Assistant Director of the Social Welfare Program indicating that the request has been made (the MyGrad system tells students that the departments are being notified, but that's not true).
-The Assistant Director will approve the request through MyGrad and print out the Defense Warrant, which is given to the Chair of the Supervisory Committee.
-This printed Warrant must be present at the Defense or it cannot go forward.
+The Assistant Director will approve the request through MyGrad.

 The Final Oral Defense is intended as an opportunity for the student to clarify, elaborate, or justify the procedures used and the findings obtained.
-At least four members of the Supervisory Committee (including the Chair and GSR), must be present at the defense, and all members of the Reading Committee must approve the final product.
+At least four members of the Supervisory Committee (including the Chair, all other members of the Reading Committee, and the GSR) must be present at the defense, and all members of the Reading Committee (composed of at least 3 members of the Supervisory Committee, including the Chair) must approve the final product.
 (The GSR must be there in person; any other members may participate by phone or video-conferencing.)
 The student may choose to present the public Dissertation Colloquium as part of the Defense (see Dissertation Colloquium section above).

 Participating in Commencement Exercises